vnguyenbfb/vnguyenbfb.github.io/_posts/2017-02-01-Countries and Energy Usage Stats.md

 avg_supply_per_capita_top15()
 ```

-Running the above function, we've got the average energy supply per capita for the top 15 countries is *153.93 (Gigajoules)*, which is 152% that of all countries.
-This gap can be explained by the higher living standard in those larger economies. <br>
+Running the above function, we've got the average energy supply per capita for the top 15 countries is *153.93 (Gigajoules)*, which is 152% that of all countries. <br>

-We will next review the correlation between GDP and the energy supply per capita among those top 15 GDP ranking countries.
+This gap leads to our next question: Is there any correlation between average energy supply per capita and GDP?
+Because the Energy Data is only for the year 2013, we are going to use GDP for the year 2013 as well for the correlation test.
+We will review this for only the top 15 GDP ranking countries, given that some other countries do not have GDP data for 2013. <br>

 ```
 import scipy.stats as stats